 Purpera, 29, is suspected of killing Englewood resident Patrick Murphy, 33.
 Purpera has been in custody in Denver, where he's suspected of fatally shooting a 54-year-old homeless man named Wayland Busby last November.
 Purpera has a warrant for his arrest out of Louisiana on two counts of attempted murder after a shooting there last Aug.
 22.

-Englewood police allege that after Purpera killed Murphy Nov.
-12, he dumped Murphy's body in the Little Dry Creek duck pond northwest of the interchange of Broadway and U.S. Highway 285.
+Authorities found Murphy’s body in the suspected area of his death, in what’s known as the "duck pond" northwest of the interchange of South Broadway and U.S. Highway 285 in Englewood.
 On Nov.
 18, Englewood police searched the area but did not find a body.
 Taylor told the court that recent snow at the time hindered the search.
 Murphy's body wasn't found until Feb.
 11 when the pond was drained for maintenance and a pedestrian spotted the corpse.

 The defense made an argument against sending Purpera's case to trial largely based on its claim that the detective's main interviewee, a 32-year-old man, was an untrustworthy source.
 But Douglass found the physical evidence in the case convincing enough.